neuroinformatics-unit/gsoc/GSoC-2025/movement: front-end support for filtering module.md

   - Unit tests for filter logic and UI components.
   - Performance benchmarks.
 - **Documentation**:
-  - Jupyter notebook tutorials with sample datasets.
+  - Tutorials on how to use the new widget on sample datasets.
   - Contributor guidelines for extending the widget.
-- **Export Workflows**: Save/load filter configurations as netCDF.
+- **Export Workflows**: Save/load filter configurations as YAML.
-- **Video Tutorial**: 5-minute demo for all the filters, covering how and when to use each.
+- **Blog posts with video Tutorial**: Will write a [blog](https://movement.neuroinformatics.dev/blog/index.html) about the introduction of the new widget with a small video tutorial embeded in the blog.

 ### 2. **Extended Deliverables (Aspirational)**
 - **Filter Chaining**: Sequential application of filters (e.g., confidence → median → SavGol).
 - **Community Presets**: Curated settings for common use cases (e.g., fruit fly locomotion).
-- **Hardware Acceleration**: GPU-backed filtering.
+- **Acceleration**: Integrate parallel processing with [dask](https://www.dask.org/?utm_source=xarray-docs) where ever possible.

 ---